Chapter 15: General Policy Statements

 "The Association of College and Research Libraries is committed to fostering equality and promoting diversity within the library profession as a whole and specifically within academic libraries by: 1) supporting efforts to attract, retain, and advance professionally underrepresented minorities to the library profession in general and to academic libraries specifically; 2) supporting educational efforts to heighten racial sensitivity and assist library staff and institutions in recognizing and handling the issues related to equality and diversity; 3) reflecting this commitment in the association's organization, strategic plans, standards, programs, and activities."
 Source: ACRL Executive Committee, April 1991

-Provide opportunities for librarians with five or fewer years of experience to update their skills and knowledge by participating in an ACRL professional development experience.
+Provide opportunities for librarians to update their skills and knowledge by participating in an ACRL professional development experience.
 Scholarship shall particularly focus on librarians from diverse backgrounds and those employed at institutions serving professionally underrepresented minorities.

 - Increase participation of entry-level and minority librarians in ACRL professional development activities.